 However, users from certain countries (Iran, North Korea, Cuba, and Syria), need DOE permission and authorization from other U.S. government agencies to work with Berkeley Lab, a process which can take 6 months or longer to obtain with no guarantee of approval.

 JGI staff are not eligible to submit proposals, or to be listed as co-PIs or collaborators.
-JGI’s standard User Agreement (available in our Document Center TK)must be signed before work can begin, and all CSP proposals are subject to JGI policies on Data Release and Publication.
+JGI’s standard User Agreement must be signed before work can begin, and all CSP proposals are subject to JGI policies on Data Release and Publication.

 Except for applicants to the CSP New Investigator call, investigators may have existing proposals with the JGI.

-You can find tips on how to submit an effective proposal on our YouTube channel as well as our Genome Insider podcast (TK).
+You can find tips on how to submit an effective proposal on our YouTube channel as well as in this episode of our Genome Insider podcast.

 The deliverables can range from raw sequence data to well-annotated assembled genomes to synthesized DNA constructs to metabolomics data, depending on the specific product types covered in the call.